mariosky/EvoSwarm/README.md

 ## Run the service

-Redis needs to be stopped before this, because it uses the same port.
+Your local Redis needs to be stopped before this, because it uses the same port.
 After `docker-compose up`, which downloads and starts the services.
 Wait until the controller is ready:
 ```